PARTICIPATE IN READING RESEARCH AT STANFORD

 Who We Are

-A collaboration between the Division of Developmental and Behavioral Pediatrics within the School of Medicine and the Graduate School of Education, the goal of the Stanford University Reading & Dyslexia Research Program is to understand the factors that contribute to differences in how children learn important literacy skills.
+A collaboration between the Division of Developmental-Behavioral Pediatrics within the School of Medicine and the Graduate School of Education, the goal of the Stanford University Reading & Dyslexia Research Program is to understand the factors that contribute to differences in how all children and adults learn to read.
 With this knowledge we hope to design innovative, personalized education programs to serve the diversity of learners.